 Like a rite of passage, you can’t experience newborn sleep deprivation until you’re a parent.
 When you don’t have kids, you could make up the lack of sleep the next night.
 Parenthood, meanwhile, is a series of all-nighters for the next several months.

-How to cope with newborn sleep deprivation during the day
+How to deal with newborn sleep deprivation after baby arrives

 Keep life simple.
 Now is not the time to run a zillion errands or resume your exercise regimen.
 Spend the day watching shows and movies.
 I still associate How I Met Your Mother with my eldest, and The Avengers with my twins.
 Read a novel or bond with your baby.
 Save the strenuous activities for later months.